Communication line of SerialOverUDP Device Redundant, SerialOverUDP Line Redundant, and SerialOverUDP System&Line Redundant categories

-The port 4001 was chosen for Local Listen Port.
+Port 4001 was chosen for the Local Listen Port.
 Data are sent to D2000 KOM process 192.168.0.1, which uses also the local port 4001.
-We recommend to use the same port number within the configuration of one communication line.
+We recommend using the same port number within the configuration of one communication line.

-The configuration of the D2000 communication line is the same as NPort device configuration:
+The configuration of the D2000 communication line is the same as the NPort device configuration:

 This is a dual redundant connection of NPort devices without D2000 System Redundancy and Ethernet network infrastructure.